trustbloc/trustbloc-did-method/docs/whitepaper/federated_sidetree.md

 To apply patches when observing multiple trees (without defining a new Sidetree operation), we need a rule to determine the currently active tree.
 Conceptually this rule is that the longest observed suffix chain forms the authoritative operation sequence for that suffix.
 Some ambiguities can arise such as choosing between a chain that has a deactivate operation versus another chain that, instead, continues with recovery operations.
 See appendix for an extended discussion of the nuances.

 However, it would seem sensible to have a more explicit operation for moving a DID across trees.
-This more explicit operation could be envisioned as a checkpoint variation of recover for the new tree.
+This more explicit operation is envisioned as a checkpoint variation of recover that states the new tree.
 Having such an operation more explicitly resolves ambiguities that can arise between chains.

 Considerations:

 * The operator that is observing another operator MAY replicate the tree and CAS into their own registry.
 To enable replication across registries, the trees should be storage-agnostic, protocol-agnostic, and transport-agnostic formats (and be offline-compatible).
 * The usage of a verifiable tree structure between operators enable detection of attempts to change history or rollback.
 When these attempts occur, an operator can independently determine their appropriate response (e.g., alert, stop observing the other operator, and/or ignore the trees from that operator).
 * The usage of signed tree heads provides additional assurance beyond transport security that an operator intended to publish their tree.
 Additional metadata is also included (e.g., the operator’s timestamp).
-* A variation of checkpoint could also be envisioned for the old tree when a suffix is moved to a new tree.
-However, it is not always possible to make use of such an operation.
-Exceptions occur when the old tree becomes decommissioned or, more generally, when the DID controller becomes unable to push their changes onto the old tree.
-In these cases, it would still be desirable that a suffix could move into a new tree (regardless of the old tree).
+* It can be useful for the checkpoint to also be published on the old tree, when possible.
+This enables observers to discover the changed status and potentially monitor the new tree.
+Publishing the checkpoint must be considered optional since the old tree could become decommissioned or, more generally, unable to accept some updates.

 ### Hub instances

 A hub instance provides a well-known location where many tree instances are interconnected.
-The hub also enables policy-driven witnesses such that multiple entities may, together, provide greater assurance about the current state of a DID document.
-With greater assurance, there is less need for each requesting party to run their own observer instances.

-#### Single organization

-When a single organization is running a hub, we have a structure that resembles the interconnected case above.
-An example of a single organization case is where the hub is acting as the resolver for that organization.
-In the diagram below, we show a single Hub organization that is monitoring Trees from different organizations.
+Hubs act as resolvers across the interconnected registries.
+In the diagram below, we show a Hub that is monitoring Trees from different organizations.

 ```mermaid
 graph LR